youtube/cobalt/starboard/README.md

 For example, for `bobbox-armel`, you might do:

-    mkdir -p src/third_party/starboard/bobbox
+    mkdir -p third_party/starboard/bobbox
-    cp -R src/starboard/stub src/third_party/starboard/bobbox/armel
+    cp -R starboard/stub third_party/starboard/bobbox/armel

 Modify the files in `<binary-variant>/` as appropriate (you will probably be coming back to these files a lot).

-Update `<binary-variant>/starboard_platform.gyp` to point at all the source files that you want to build as your new Starboard implementation.
-The `'<(DEPTH)'` expression in GYP expands to enough `../`s to take you to the `src/` directory of your source tree.
-Otherwise, files are assumed to be relative to the directory the `.gyp` or `.gypi` file is in.
+Update `<binary-variant>/BUILD.gn` to point at all the source files that you want to build as your new Starboard implementation.
+The `//` expression in GN refers to the top-level directory of your source tree.
+Otherwise, files are assumed to be relative to the directory the `BUILD.gn` or `.gni` file is in.
+The `BUILD.gn` file contains absolute paths, so the paths will still be valid if you copy it to a new directory.
+You can then incrementally replace files with new implementations as necessary.

 In order to use a new platform configuration in a build, you need to ensure that you have a `BUILD.gn`, `toolchain/BUILD.gn`,